qjpcpu/lis.go/README.md

 # In production

-This is just a simple demo for study.
-If you want an interpreter in production, please use [glisp](https://github.com/qjpcpu/glisp), and refer to its documentation [glisp wiki](https://github.com/qjpcpu/glisp/wiki).
+This is just a simple demo for learning how to write interpreter.
+If you need one in production, please use [glisp](https://github.com/qjpcpu/glisp), and refer to its documentation [glisp wiki](https://github.com/qjpcpu/glisp/wiki).